EMERGENCY RESPONSE GUIDE

 Psychological Services

-As with individuals, the UVU community will suffer trauma and psychological distress in the aftermath of disasters or crimes.
+The UVU community may suffer trauma and psychological distress in the aftermath of disasters or crimes.
 Almost everyone will be in shock, yet everyone is likely to react with a different set of emotions, which may include sadness, anger, fear, helplessness, or euphoria.
 Also, caregivers in the community (fire, police, etc.), wanting to help in the crisis, may themselves be affected by a sense of shock.

 There are three primary tasks the team performs: